-The $\star$ product is defined by gluing the right half of one string to the left half of the other, using a delta function interaction.
+where the vacuum state $|0;p\rangle_{matter}$ is of matter sector and $|0;p\rangle_{ghost}$ of ghost sector.
+The $\star$ product is defined by gluing the right half of one string to the left half of the other using a delta function interaction.
 This interaction factorizes into separate matter and ghost sectors.
-Also integral over string field gets factorized into matter and ghost parts, and in matter sector we can write
+Also integral over string field gets factorized into matter and ghost parts, and in the matter sector we can write

 It is possible to define the ghost sector in a similar way.
 However, it should be noted that the ghost sector has an anomaly due to the curvature of the Riemann surface describing the three-string vertex.
-It can be described either in terms of fermionic ghost fields $c(\sigma), b(\sigma)$ or through bosonization in terms of single bosonic scalar field $\phi(\sigma)$, from the functional point of view it is easiest to describe the ghost sector in the bosonized language.
+It can be described either in terms of fermionic ghost fields $c(\sigma), b(\sigma)$ or through bosonization in terms of the single bosonic scalar field $\phi(\sigma)$, from the functional point of view it is easiest to describe the ghost sector in the bosonized language.
 So, the integration of a string field in the ghost sector is given by \eqref{lbl1} with an insertion of $\exp(-3i\phi(\pi/2))/2)$ inside the integral.
 Now using a bilinear inner product $\langle .,.\rangle$ on the state space of the conformal field theory describing the string, we can algebraically write the open string field theory action as

-In this section, we reviewed the construction of Witten's open string field theory.
-In the next section, we will analyze its \textit{q}-deformed.
+In this section, we reviewed the construction of Witten's open-string field theory.
+In the next section, we will analyze its \textit{q}-deformed version.